 The new SEPP will impose more stringent and consistent requirements for contaminated sites remediation work, prior to sign off.

-There are notable changes affecting development applications summarised in the definition of Category 1 and Category 2 remediation works.
+There are notable changes affecting development applications summarized in the definition of Category 1 and Category 2 remediation works.

 Category 1 remediation works